yuminzhe/DSRNDN/README.md

     results = model(batch_tokens, repr_layers=[33], return_contacts=True)
 token_representations = results["representations"][33]
 ```
-3.Get other 1D and 2D features
+3.Get other 1D and 2D features</br>
 How to get other 1D and 2D features can be viewed in feature_extraction.py

 ### How to train